DjKillerMemeStar/EasyMacros/README.md

  7. Start the luamacros.exe .
  8. press the first icon (open).
     - Select: the "main.lua" file.
  9. Press the blue arrow, and your done!

+ Luamacros sits in the system tray (bottom right), if there is anything wrong you can find and close it there.

 ## Commands
 Currently there are 4 commands available.